August Šenoa: Biography

 Šenoa was born in Zagreb on 14 November 1838 to Alois Schönoa, (Note: Alois changed his name twice during his lifetime: from Schöynoha, used by his father, to Schenoha to Schönoa.) an ethnic German from what is now the Czech Republic who worked as a confectioner and pastry chef for Bishop Aleksandar Alagović, who brought him to Zagreb in 1829, and Therese, a German-speaking Slovak either from Tyrnau or Budapest.
 August was the oldest of four boys: Teodor (1841–1843); Julije, a playwright and author in his own right (1845–1897); and Aurel, a banker (1847–1913).
 His mother died giving birth to Aurel in 1847; August was eight years old.
 Alois never remarried, but raised the three boys alone, with some help from his mother-in-law.
 Although August is considered to be one of the greatest writers in the Croatian language, neither of his parents ever learned the language, speaking to him in German only.
-Alois' contempt for the language was a constant source of conflict between him and August.
+Alois's contempt for the language was a constant source of conflict between him and August.

 Dissatisfied with the introduction of the Croatian language in schools and frustrated by August's refusal to speak German, Alois sent August to a Cistercian gymnasium in Pécs, where he learned Hungarian quickly.
 When German was reinstated as the scholastic language under the so-called "Absolutism of Bach", August returned home at his father's behest to finish his gymnastic education in Gornji grad.
 While at school, a friend loaned him a copy Ivan Gundulić's Osman, an epic poem on the conflict with the Ottomans, which he found difficult to understand at first, having to translate it into German and then back into Croatian.
 Enamored, he began constantly seeking out books in the language, which led him to meet and become friends with Ljudevit Gaj, who allowed him access to his library, just off of St. Mark's Square.
 The friendship blossomed; Gaj encouraged Šenoa to read and converse in the Croatian language and Šenoa later became a tutor for Gaj's son, Velimir.
 Despite the forcing of German in schools, in Zagreb some of his teachers numbered among the Croatian nationalists of the era, including Vjekoslav Babukić, Antun Mažuranić, and Adolfo Veber Tkalčević, all of whose nationalist activism had a strong impact on Šenoa.
 In 1855, he published his first work, Tears (Suze).
 The following year, he graduated gymnasium and traveled with a friend through Slovenia and Italy, which inspired him to write A Carnation on the Grave of a Poet (Karanfil s pjsenikova groba), one of his earliest Pan-Slavist works.
 These travels and his talent for foreign language inspired Šenoa to seek out a career in diplomacy.
 He took an entrance exam in order to pursue it, but he was rejected on the grounds of his beliefs and his lack of noble birth.